bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/experimentation.md

 ## Sensing Networks

-This portion of the report addresses the four sensing operations for the power inverter and insights discovered after testing.
+This portion of the report addresses and experiments with the four sensing operations for the power inverter using the software modules `Vdc_Sensing.ino`, `Idc_Sensing.ino`, `Vac_Sensing.ino`, and `Iac_Sensing.ino`.
 Although this section does not make the distinction between the 50Hz or 60Hz fundamental frequency testing, this is intentional as the sensed values are not expected to vary significantly with frequency.
 Testing was performed for the DC input voltage of 12V - 48V with representative results for both 12V and 48V documented in this section.

 <br>
 <p align="center">